DiedB/Homey-WakeOnLan/README.md

 1.1.0 - Added driver to allow turning on devices using the Homey app

 2.0.0 - App rewrite for Apps SDK v2.
 Removed flow trigger.
+Added Dutch translations.